Alex Ferreira closer to Olympic spot in ski halfpipe; gold medalist on bubble

-Alex Ferreira, the 2018 Olympic silver medalist in ski halfpipe, appears headed back to the Games.
+Alex Ferreira, the 2018 Olympic silver medalist in ski halfpipe, is going back to the Games.
 Will two-time gold medalist David Wise join him in Beijing?

 Ferreira now has two wins and a runner-up among the four qualifiers.
-The only other American man with a first- or second-place finish is Aaron Blunck, who didn’t compete Thursday.
-If Blunck doesn’t turn up in Calgary for Saturday’s fifth qualifier (broadcast schedule here), then Ferreira will have clinched.
+The only other American man with a first- or second-place finish is Aaron Blunck, who didn’t compete Thursday and didn’t enter Saturday’s fifth qualifier (broadcast schedule here), either, mathematically ensuring Ferreira’s spot on the Olympic team.

 The top two American men in next week’s world rankings update, provided they are top six in the world, will also get in (this is prioritized over the pathway of best podium results in qualifying events).
 Blunck is currently No. 1.
 Other Americans in contention for that pathway are No. 4 Birk Irving, No. 7 Wise, No. 8 Ferreira and No. 9 Lyman Currier.